AlexV525/dartpad_workshops/implement_lazy_indexed_stack/step_02/instructions.md

 ## Persist boolean flags for each child

-Since the `LazyIndexedStack` accepts a list of child, we can make a boolean flag list with the same length of the children to hold their activated states.
+Since the `LazyIndexedStack` accepts a list of child, you can make a boolean flag list with the same length of the children to hold their activated states.

 Try to define a `List<bool>` here with `widget.children.length`,